YuriSizuku/Kirikiroid2Yuri/readme.md

 - android sdk with `ANDROID_HOME` variable in env
 - android ndk 25.2.9519653

+Use `script/check_environment.sh` to to check if the environment is properly configured.
-See `_androida64.sh` for how to build dependencies.
+See `_compile_ports.sh` for how to build dependencies.
-Use `script/cross_android64.sh` to build ports and the use `project/android/gradlew assembleDebug` to build apk.
+Use `script/build.sh` to build ports and the use `project/android/gradlew assembleDebug` to build apk.

+The `script/fetch.sh` script fetch the dependencies automatically.
+If there is an interruption such as a network problem during the process, you can just re-run the script without deleting the part that has already been pulled (manually deleting the damaged part if needed).

+The compilation scripts of third-party dependencies (`_compile_ports.sh`) are not perfect in determining whether they compile properly or not.
+So when running the `build.sh` again, you only have the option of starting over or skipping the whole compile process.

 ## 3. Compatibility